 - Parental Migration, Caretaking Arrangements, and Children’s Delinquency and Victimization in Rural China, by Xiaojin Chen, Associate Professor of Sociology, Tulane University.
 April 2, 2020, Thursday, 12:00-1:30pm.
 Room C03, School of Social Work

 - Parenting Needs of Chinese Parents of Children with Autism from America, Macau, and Taiwan, by Hsu-Min Chiang, Assistant Professor of Education, University of Macau.
-Friday, April 10, 2020, Friday, 12:15-1:45.
+April 10, 2020, Friday, 12:15-1:45.
 Room C03, School of Social Work

 - Enhancing Rural Children’s Social Information Processing Skills through Intervention Research in Shaanxi, China, by Shenyang Guo, Frank J. Bruno Distinguished Professor of Social Work Research, Washington University in St. Louis.
 Spring 2020, date and time TBD.

 - China’s Age of Abundance: Population, Distribution, and Implications, by Wang Feng, Professor of Sociology, UC Irvine.
 April 24, Friday, 12:00-1:30pm.